courtesysoft/zerolith-preview/readme.md

 - First class integration with HTMX
 - On-screen Debugger and mini profiler in developer mode
 - Curl, MySQL, SQLite libraries
-- Libraries for handling numbers, strings, arrays, filtering, time, system functions, validation, authentication, email, etc
+- Libraries for handling numbers, strings, arrays, filtering, time, system functions, validation, permission, email, etc
 - A frontend library for easy page/partial/UI element handling ( not mandatory to use )
-- A CSS framework ( zl.css ) which is like Tailwind but shorter and written in Pure CSS
+- A CSS framework ( zl.css ) which is like Tailwind but shorter and written in pure CSS
 - More to come - we're just getting started!

 # Why is it called Zerolith?

 #1: Popular PHP frameworks like Symfony and Laravel have deep ideological/design roots in Java frameworks.

 Java has a persistent execution model, and faster execution, so this overhead is okay because we eat most of it at boot/compile time.
 But in PHP, we don't have a persistent execution model.
 A framework built along these lines creates a virtual monolith and throws it away on each request.
 This is expensive, and it also turns out, an unnecessary.

 Zerolith is designed around PHP's execution model instead; the opposite of a monolithic model. ( the technical name is a 'shared nothing architecture' )

+No offense to Java, but we think applying Java programming techniques to PHP is a mis-fit and Zerolith is a clean-slate approach to creating a modern framework without these artifacts.

 ![Java Did This](java-did-this.jpg)